Live, Interactive On-Line Parenting with Positive Discipline Class via video conference

 - Supplemental reading assignments.
 Each week you’ll get a short article hand-picked by Marcilie to round out your classroom experience.

-- Access to private resource page with additional handouts, links, and audio downloads
+- Access to a private resource page with additional handouts, links, and audio downloads

 - Free 30 minute 1:1 parenting consultation at the end of the series